-Celebrate the crafts, customs, landscape, history and stories of winter travel and traditional life ways in the North.
-Featuring winter-centric coursework, a winter tent camp, gear swap, dancing, film festival, speakers, this is a classic event to welcome the season of snow.
-2017 Full event booklet and schedule
+Celebrate the crafts, customs, landscape, history and stories of winter travel and traditional lifeways in the North.
+Featuring winter-centric coursework, a winter tent camp, gear swap, dancing, film festival, speakers, and more, this is a classic event to welcome the season of snow.

 A full schedule for the 2018 event will be available in the fall of 2018.